leadweedy/gst-over-rpi/README.md

 - MAKE SURE PORTS ARE OPEN
 - IP addresses are both pointing to topside computer
 - The RPi is not discoverable over UCLA Wifi or eduroam
+- make sure mDNS is enabled and working on the topside computer